Caesars Challenge: Broadcast History

 Caesars Challenge replaced Scattergories on NBC's daytime schedule when it premiered on June 14, 1993, and inherited its timeslot of 12:30 pm Eastern, following the reruns of Classic Concentration, which had moved to 12:00 pm from a half-hour earlier.
-Most NBC affiliates would not air Caesars Challenge at its scheduled time due to their continuing practice of airing local newscasts or other syndicated programming in the 12:00 pm hour; this resulted in some NBC stations airing the show in a different spot on their schedule while others did not air it at all, often relegating it to independent stations in some media markets.
+Most NBC affiliates would not air Caesars Challenge at its scheduled time due to their continuing practice of airing other syndicated programming at 12:30 pm; this resulted in some NBC stations airing the show in a different spot on their schedule while others did not air it at all, often relegating it to independent stations in some media markets.
 In the markets that did air Caesars Challenge at its scheduled time, the show faced off against Loving on ABC and the first half-hour of The Young and the Restless on CBS but did not perform well enough against either soap opera.
 On December 31, 1993, NBC returned the 12:30 pm timeslot to its affiliates and moved the show to 12:00 pm three days later, replacing the Classic Concentration reruns, in a short, but failed, attempt for it to compete against local programming on other network affiliates.
 Still, as a result, NBC cancelled Caesars Challenge after thirty-one weeks of episodes and aired its last episode on January 14, 1994.
 Its place in the schedule was then taken over three days later by the NBC debut of The Jane Whitney Show, which originally premiered in national syndication in 1992; the show occupied the 11:00 am hour, which resulted in NBC returning the 12:00 pm timeslot to its affiliates once again, (Note: NBC, however, would take back the 12:00 pm hour from its affiliates on January 6, 1997 when Sunset Beach premiered, but like Caesars Challenge and all other shows before it, Sunset Beach would also suffer from the noon timeslot, despite a long three season run.
 After that show ended on December 31, 1999, NBC permanently returned the 12:00 pm hour to its affiliates.) but its time on the network lasted only nine months, ending its entire run in September 1994.

 To date, Caesars Challenge is the last daytime game show ever to be aired on NBC, and the last new daytime game show format to air on any of the Big Three television networks.
 (Note: Only one new game show, a revival of Let's Make a Deal on CBS in 2009, has debuted in network daytime since Caesars Challenge was cancelled.)